What You Need to Know About Wi-Fi Extenders

 router

 Adverse weather involving heavy amounts of rain can expose a faulty outdoor connection between your home and the service provider’s cable.
-When this happens, connectivity will not typically go out completely.
-Instead, it will work intermittently, which can be even more maddening than a complete disconnect.
+When this happens, connectivity usually does not go out completely.
+Instead, it works intermittently, which can be even more maddening than a complete disconnect.

-Faulty indoor connections can leave you with spotty service if the coaxial cable, for instance, is not tightly connected to the router.
+Faulty indoor connections can leave you with unreliable service if for instance, the coaxial cable, is not tightly connected to the router.
 Additionally, if your service goes out and comes back on, you might find that your router seems to be working even if you cannot go online or make a call.
-In these instances, when all the lights are on but you cannot connect, you can reboot your router to reset your connection.
+In such cases, when all the lights are on but you cannot connect, you can reboot your router to reset your connection.

-If you use Wi-Fi, your router might not be strong enough to provide you fast or consistent connectivity if the signal must travel to the other end of a large house.
+If you use Wi-Fi, your router might not be strong enough to provide fast or consistent connectivity if the signal must travel to the other end of a large house.
 Additionally, if the signal must travel down to a basement room or upstairs to a home office, you might need to bring the router closer to you or upgrade your router.
-Finally, in terms of distance, many computers come with an antenna that plugs into the back of the computer.
-Installing it is as simple as screwing it into place.
-Once installed, the antenna will help alleviate problems due to distance, and you can typically rotate it as necessary for a stronger connection.
+Finally, regarding distance, many computers come with an antenna that plugs into the back of the computer.
+Installing it, is as simple as screwing it into place.
+Once installed, the antenna can help alleviate distance related problems, and you can usually rotate it as necessary for a stronger connection.

-In terms of internet connectivity or television reception, your internet might cut out if too many users are utilizing limited bandwidth.
-In these instances, you will need to limit the number of users or perhaps upgrade your subscription.
+In terms of internet connectivity or television reception, your internet may be interrupted if multiple users are utilizing limited bandwidth.
+In such cases, you will need to limit the number of users or perhaps upgrade your subscription.

 Can’t Solve Your Internet Connectivity Problems?

-In rare cases, you might find that intermittent connectivity goes on for an hour or more.
-In these instances, you should contact Tuckersmith.
+Occasionally, you might find that intermittent connectivity goes on for an hour or more.
+In such situations, you can contact Tuckersmith for assistance.
 That said, you do not have to wait for problems to arise.
-Even if you have questions about your service or need information about the best equipment to use for the best connection rates, a technician is always available.
+Even if you have questions about your service or need information about the best equipment to use for the best connection rates, a technician is always available to help you.

 How to Keep Your Kids Safe on the Internet